Big data analysis

 Access feature layer and stream layer outputs from the Layers page

-All feature layers, map image layers, and stream layers created by real-time or big data analytics will appear on the Layers page of Velocity.
-From the Layers page, you can click to view the layer in a map viewer, view the item details, edit the aggregation and symbolization settings of a map image layer, or open the REST endpoint of the service.
+All feature layers, map image layers, and stream layers created by real-time and big data analytics will appear on the Layers page in Velocity.
+From here, you can edit existing layers, view these layers in a map viewer, access and view the item details, open the layer in the REST Services Directory, as well as delete and share the layers.

 Amazon S3 and Azure Blob Store outputs

 Big data analytics are capable of writing output features to Amazon S3 or Azure Blob Store cloud storage.
-Once the big data analytic finishes, the data will be available in the respective cloud path location.
-If you do not see the output as expected, check the analytic logs.
+Once the big data analytic finishes, the data will be available in the respective cloud location.
+If you do not see the output as expected, check the analytic logs from the Logs tab.

 All other outputs

 Other output types for big data analytics include Email and Kafka.
-With these outputs, Velocity forms a connection with the defined output and sends the output records accordingly.
+With these outputs, Velocity establishes a connection with the chosen output and sends the event data to the output accordingly.

 Run a big data analytic (schedule)